The Door County Half Marathon will be held Saturday, May 2, 2015 at 10 a.m. Registration opens Nov. 1, 2014.

 Please Note: Drivers will not be able to drop off runners at the park.
 We offer shuttles for all runners who need a ride to the park.
 For more details see our section on shuttle times below.

 Medical personnel will be available throughout the course and a medical tent will be located at the finish line.
 Aid stations for the half marathon will be located near miles 1, 2, 4, 5, 6, 8, 9, 11 and 12.
-Aid stations for the 5k will be located at miles 1 and 2.
+Aid stations for the 5k will be located at the 1.5 mile turnaround.

 The Door County Half Marathon and Nicolet Bay 5K will be chip timed.
-Results will be available after the race in the big tent in the Runners’ Concourse and online.
+Timing chips are attached to your bib.
+To ensure proper recording, wear your bib on the front of your torso.
+The chance of your chip not reading increases significantly if it is covered by clothing or worn on the side of your leg or your back.
+Results will be available after the race in the big tent in the Runners’ Concourse and online here.

 Important: Your cell phone may not work in the park.
 Please designate a location to meet up with your family and friends after the race.